reettakoskinen/uni-python-projects/README.md

 ## Introduction

 Welcome to my coding portfolio!
-This repository serves as a showcase of my python programming projects and skills, providing a glimpse into my capabilities as a developer.
-Feel free to explore the projects listed below.
+This repository shows a few of my Python programming projects I've worked on during university courses, as examples of my coding skills.

+## Author
+- [reettakoskinen]